Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 A quick note on getting started: rings have a learning curve, so set them high for ring rows and band-assisted dips first, build a base, then lower them as you get stronger.
 Bands are the easiest way to scale dips and pull-ups while you build up.

 For most people the GORNATION Wooden Gym Rings are the best gymnastic rings in the UK.
 They use Olympic-dimension birch wood for grip that holds up when your hands get sweaty, the straps adjust in seconds with spring buckles, and they handle everything from beginner rows to muscle-ups.
-If you want the cheapest decent set, the Vulken rings do the same job for less.
+If you want the cheapest decent set, the ALPIDEX rings do the same job for less.

 Wooden rings give better grip, especially with sweaty or chalked hands, and they feel warmer and more secure, so most calisthenics trainers prefer them indoors.
 Plastic (ABS) rings cost less and shrug off rain and UV, which makes them the smart pick if you are leaving rings hanging outside or in a damp garage.
 For a home gym used mostly indoors, go wood.